 Unless you live in California, Pacific white seabass may be an unknown fish to you.
 It is even rare in Northern California, as this fish largely lives in the kelp forests in the Southern part of the state, so it is not a widely known species.
-Although "bass" is in its name, white seabass, also known as Corvina or king croaker, is not a bass at all.
-It is actually a member of the drum (or Sciaenidae) family of fish.
+Although "bass" is in its name, white seabass, also known as Corvina or king croaker, is not a bass at all, but actually a member of the drum (or Sciaenidae) family of fish.
 It is a cousin of the redfish of Louisiana, the weakfish of the Mid-Atlantic states, and the ubiquitous spot and croaker that range from the Delaware Bay down to the Carolinas.
 It is a delicious fish that is easy to cook and stands up well to a wide variety of cooking techniques.

 Texture and Taste

 Due to its sturdiness, white seabass is perfect for the grill, great seared in a pan, broiled, or even slow-cooked in a barbecue.
 It may not be fatty enough to smoke properly, but white seabass would be perfect slowly simmered in olive oil and then eaten cold in a salad.
 When cooked, this fish maintains a moistness and flakes easily.

 If you are on the West coast, seek out white seabass from your local fishmonger or better grocery store.
-Not only is it a fantastic eating fish, it is considered a "best choice" by the Monterey Bay Aquarium, which monitors the health and sustainability of fisheries worldwide.
+Not only is it a fantastic eating fish, but it is also considered a "best choice" by the Monterey Bay Aquarium, which monitors the health and sustainability of fisheries worldwide.
 Most white seabass are caught by hook and line, and the populations have increased dramatically since being overfished in the 1960s and 1970s.

 If you can local white seabass, you'll find the fish is typically cut into large fillets or steaks.
 The skin is a gun-metal silver, and the meat is white, but not shockingly so.
 It should have some brick-red muscle along the center line.